RyanHunter-DV/rhFlow/rsim/v5.0/doc/v1/objects/ipxact/Component.md

 Component is a central placeholder for all meta-data within the project.
 In typical IC project, it can be a collection of the certain purposed DV packages, HDL sources etc. Example listed in <link here>.
+This will be placed by a ruby Component class object, while user nodes calls the global 'component' command, which will actually build a ruby ==Component== object, and register it to ==Rsim== module.
 # Supported component commands
 ## fileset
 Command to specify all affected files of this component, can use wildcard to collect multiple or certain formatted files, just like: